temenostech/temenos-platform-documentation/docfx_project/home/techguides/deploy-an-update-to-an-existing-environment.md

 # Attachments

-You can download/ view the Standalone OSS (Wildfly/ H2)/ TSS (Jboss/ SQL) and the db.properties files below:
+You can download/ copy the Standalone OSS (Wildfly/ H2)/ TSS (Jboss/ SQL) and the db.properties files below:

 - **<a href="./../zip/client-standalone-OSS-1">Standalone OSS (Wildfly/ H2) file applicable for lower template versions than 202008</a>**